 The themed decoration of the park also means that each ride is simultaneously built into a narrative.
 For example, the public does not just experience a shiny metal construction when they get on board the popular Skatteøen water coaster, but rather a complete Pirate's Castle where you have to find the Skeleton Captain's treasure.
 The same applies to Juvelen which is built into an extensive Mayan universe.

 Throughout Djurs Sommerland visitors experience changing atmospheres as they move between the smart, decorated rides, restaurants and play areas in the park's different areas.

-Denmark's largest roller coaster
+Denmark's best roller coaster